 Beth Scroggs / Treasurer

-is a retired Federal Western Regional Administrator who also counts scouting
+She is a retired Federal Western Region Administrator, who also counts scouting and beekeeping as hobbies.

 Scott Jensen / Facilities

 Scott has loved and owned horses for many years.
 Scott has experience raising Paint horses and has shown horses in halter classes.

 Scott enjoys rolling up his sleeves to help preserve lands and facilities for horses and supporting local community events.
 Professionally, Scott flips houses and enjoys being bi-coastal, living in both Florida and California.